EU foreign policy chief to meet Iran nuclear negotiator

 He suggested that “terrorists and saboteurs” might have infiltrated the agency, and that it was influenced by “certain states”, a clear reference to Tehran’s Western foes.

-The European Union reiterated its demand in a statement at the gathering that Iran must suspend uranium enrichment - something the Islamic state has repeatedly rejected.
+The European Union reiterated its demand in a statement at the gathering that Iran must suspend uranium enrichment - which the Islamic state has repeatedly rejected.

-That demand is in a series of U.N.
-Security Council resolutions approved since 2006.
+The demand that Iran suspend enrichment is enshrined in a series of U.N.
+Security Council resolutions since 2006.

 The IAEA has been trying to reach a framework accord with Iran that would allow the Vienna-based U.N. agency to resume a long-stalled investigation into suspected atom bomb research in the Islamic Republic.

-“We will continue negotiations with Iran on a structured approach to resolving all outstanding issues,” Amano said, referring to such a pact.
-“I hope we can reach agreement without further delay, to be followed by immediate implementation.”
+“We will continue negotiations with Iran on a structured approach to resolving all outstanding issues,” Amano said, referring to such an accord.

+“I hope we can reach agreement without further delay, to be followed by immediate implementation,” he said.

-Reporting by Fredrik Dahl and Adrian Croft; Additional reporting by Stephen Brown, Noah Barkin and Arshad Mohammed; Editing by Pravin Char and Philip Barbara
+Reporting by Fredrik Dahl and Adrian Croft; Additional reporting by Stephen Brown and Noah Barkin; Editing by Pravin Char